ersatzavian/pebble-hello/README.md

 # pebble-hello
-Having a go and writing a pebble watchface
+Having a go at writing a pebble watchface